 Our professionally-trained interdenominational chaplains are experienced in the care of persons of all faith traditions and sensitive to the principles of major religions and cultural practices.
 Our ministry includes patient visitation; death, dying and grief issues; counseling and consultation, especially involving emotional, ethical, and spiritual matters.

-A chaplain can be reached through a nurse, any staff member, or by dialing "0" and asking for the chaplain on call.
+A chaplain can be reached through a nurse, any staff member, or by dialing "0" and asking to be connected to a chaplain.

 A chaplain is available: